igorline/slither_wiki/Usage.md

 slither .
 ```

-Use `--ignore-truffle-compile` to not run `truffle compile` with Slither.
+Use `--truffle-ignore-compile` to not run `truffle compile` with Slither.

 Use `--truffle-version truffle@x.x.x` to use a specific version of Truffle.
 For example:
 ```